ggreen/khem/README.md

     select * from /molecules where formula = 'H20' or (weight > 18.0 and weight < 20)

+Region directly support noSQL operations.
+User can be a entry object directly from a region "get" operation by provider key identifier.
+See the coding example below.

+    @Resource
+    Region<String, Molecule> molecules;

+    Molecule findMolecule(String key)
+    {
+        return molecules.get(key)
+    }

+## Other Features

 GemFire supports other features such as events listeners (similar to database triggers), joins, transactions, functions (similar to stored procedures), full-text searches and more.
 The GemFire use case tends to be based on FAST data access patterns.
 See (https://pivotal.io/pivotal-gemfire)[https://pivotal.io/pivotal-gemfire] for more details on GemFire.